Tekashi69 Sentenced to 24 Months in Prison After Testifying Against Gang

 The Brooklyn-born rapper, whose real name is Daniel Hernandez, added that he wants to “inspire the youth that it never too late to change.”

 “Your Honor, allow me to inspire people.
-Not only the young people here, but the millions around the world listening and watching,” he said in closing.
+Not only the young people here, but the millions around the world listening and watching,” he said, leaning over the defense table as he spoke to the judge.

 Prosecutors had urged Judge Paul Engelmayer to show him leniency for his “incredibly significant and extremely useful” September testimony in the trial against his former gang associates.

-While Engelmayer praised his “courageous” cooperation, the judge said he ultimately could not let the rapper, whose already spent 13 months in prison, off the hook with a sentence of time served.
+While Engelmayer praised his “courageous” cooperation, Engelmayer said he ultimately could not let the rapper, who’s already spent 13 months in prison, off the hook with a sentence of time served.

 “In my judgment, your conduct is too violent and selfish to make 13 months reasonable,” he said, before listing off the various crimes Tekashi copped to as part of his guilty plea, including attempting to murder a rival rapper.